JohnMulligan/truncated_tetrahedron/dodecagon/README.md

 I believe I have improved the optimization script.
 Rather than test every angle in a domain, I find the best match at a certain level of precision, then zoom in on that "address" and try its "subdomain" of 10 integer values at the next level of precision.
 I also check the n-1 value in case of rounding.
 So that should save about 80% of the work the computer was doing before.

 This works, up to around 6 decimal places.
 It looks like it might be a very near miss?
 I am going to use the full sweep (non-optimized) multiprocessing script again, between radians: (1.415472073,1.415472075)

+## March 22 -- formal expressions

+The best approach to solving for theta is to use the equivalence of R and O at step 4, given in formal_expressions/four.py